Updated: Nov 23

 Dreams are an important part of how we process emotions, negative thoughts, experiences during the day, our thoughts about the future, and much more.

 Many times the things that we don't want to focus on or that we are struggling with are what can come up in our dreams.
-That's one reason why dream journals can be an important part of self-care, they allow us to face the inner working of our minds.
+That's one reason why dream journals can be an important part of self-care, they allow us to face the inner workings of our minds.

 Stay Organized With a Bullet Journal